Mary Berry Lemon Curd Recipe

 - Sterilize the Jars: Make sure to sterilize the jars.
 To sterilize jars, wash the jars in very hot, soapy water or put them through the hot cycle of a dishwasher.
 Place the jars onto a baking tray and slide them into an oven preheated to 160C/325F/Gas 3 for 10–15 minutes.

-- Transfer the Curd: Spoon the curd into the sterilized jars and store it covered tightly in the fridge.
+- Transfer the Curd: Spoon the curd into the sterilised jars and store it covered tightly in the fridge.

 - Refrigerate: Keep the lemon curd in the refrigerator for up to a month.
 Once opened, consume within a week.